A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-22996: Linux Kernel Use-After-Free Vulnerability

-CVE-2026-22996 is a use-after-free vulnerability in the Linux kernel's net/mlx5e driver that causes kernel crashes during device reload operations.
-This article covers the technical details, affected systems, and mitigation.
+CVE-2026-22996 is a use-after-free vulnerability in the Linux Kernel affecting the mlx5e driver.
+This flaw can cause kernel crashes during device operations.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-22996 Overview